Mahmoud-Bakir/Plantuino/README.md

 - **Arduino:** Utilized for sensor data collection in the field.
 - **OpenAI API:** Empowers ChatBot and Analysis.
 - **Native Notify:** Used for real-time notifications.
-EcoTech utilizes these technologies to provide a seamless and comprehensive wildfire prevention and community engagement experience.
+Plantuino utilizes these technologies to provide a seamless and comprehensive wildfire prevention and community engagement experience.